-- on an individual boiler providing heating or heating and domestic hot water production with a power rating of 25 kW (gas or fuel oil boilers), 20 kW (biomass boilers using wood pellets) or 30 kW (biomass boilers using logs) - or on a collective boiler providing heating only with a power rating of 100 kW (gas, fuel oil, or biomass boilers), - · during reference lifetime, - whose energy consumption in the usage stage is expressed in kWh of final energy according to the usage scenario described in sections 3.5.5.1 (gas or fuel oil boilers) or 3.5.5.1 (biomass boilers) of the present specific rules.
+- on an individual boiler providing heating or heating and domestic hot water production with a power rating of 25 kW (gas or fuel oil boilers), 20 kW (biomass boilers using wood pellets) or 30 kW (biomass boilers using logs) - or on a collective boiler providing heating only with a power rating of 100 kW (gas, fuel oil, or biomass boilers), - during reference lifetime, - whose energy consumption in the usage stage is expressed in kWh of final energy according to the usage scenario described in section 3.5.4.6. of the present specific rules.

 Calculation will be carried out in all cases on the worst performing product (any possible function or option).
 If no product corresponds to the above definition, the product with the most similar characteristics in the product range will be used.
+The choice must be described and justified in the LCA report.